TimHanewich/rainbow-dress/readme.md

 I charged one up to fully charged, according to my balance charger (4.1V) and used the balance charger to fully discharge down to 3.1V, fully discharged according to my balance charger.
 I discharged at a rate of 0.8 amps.

 The amperage extracted from the battery after ~82 minutes after fully discharging totalled 1109mAh, or 1.11 Ah.

+But, charging it back up to 4.1V only reads that it put back 985 mAh.
+Weird.